Saturday, 2 December 2017

 Translation by Ian Cumpstey

-Wednesday 10 May 2017
+Wednesday, 10 May 2017

 Little Kerstin the Stable Boy

-This is a classic cross-dressing ballad, and one of a number of Scandinavian ballads that have this as a central plot point.
+This is a classic cross-dressing ballad, one of a number of Scandinavian ballads that have cross-dressing as a central plot point.
 In this ballad, Little Kerstin is able to get what she wants by dressing up as a man.
 But ballads about men dressing as women are also found.
 Valivan is a good example of this.
 And of course Thor dresses as a woman to get back his stolen hammer in the ballad The Hammer Hunt (Hammarhämtningen / Torvisan).

 by John Bauer